Eritrean Americans: History

 Eritrea gained independence from Ethiopia on May 24, 1991, after the Eritrean War of Independence.
 Since the inception of the war in the 1960s, many immigrants from Eritrea left for the United States.
 By 2000, the Eritrean community in the U.S. had grown to around 30,000 members.

-Eritrean Americans have since established ethnic enclaves in various places around the country, particularly in the Washington D.C. area.
+Eritrean Americans have since established ethnic enclaves in various places around the country, particularly in the Washington, D.C. area.
 Fairfax Avenue in Los Angeles, California has come to be known as Little Ethiopia, owing to its many Ethiopian and Eritrean businesses and restaurants.
 The Temescal neighborhood of Oakland, California has many Ethiopian and Eritrean businesses and restaurants.
 Additionally, Eritreans have opened a number of garages and auto repair shops.
 They also run several taxi establishments, including the Eritrean Cab company based in San Diego.

 Demographics

 The exact number of Eritrean residents in the United States is unknown because Eritreans were listed as Ethiopian nationals prior to Eritrea's independence in the early 1990s.
 According to the U.S. Census Bureau, approximately 18,917 people reported Eritrean ancestry in 2000.
 Between 2007 and 2011, there were approximately 25,848 Eritrea-born residents in the country.
-California had the most Eritrean-born people, at 4,782 residents, followed by Virginia (3,417), Texas (2,693), and Maryland (1,902).
+California had the most Eritrean-born residents (4,782), followed by Virginia (3,417), Texas (2,693), and Maryland (1,902).

 Most Eritrean immigrants are concentrated in Washington D.C., Arizona, and California, especially the San Francisco Bay Area.
 The community also has a notable presence in the Seattle, Columbus, Minneapolis, Chicago, New York, Atlanta, Houston, Denver, Portland and Dallas metropolitan areas.

+Culture

+Injera is a widely favored dish among Eritrean Americans.
+Eritrean Americans utilize injera to gather spicy stews, sautéed greens, and various sauces.